-Once the court approves your repayment plan, a trustee is appointed to oversee your repayments.
-Once the period of bankruptcy is over, any remaining debt will be discharged with the exception of the non-dischargeable debts mentioned earlier.
+A trustee is appointed to oversee your repayments that are made pursuant to a plan that you propose with your attorney.
+Once the period of bankruptcy is over, any remaining debt will be discharged with the exception of the nondischargeable debts mentioned earlier.

 What effect will bankruptcy have on my credit score?

 Even though bankruptcy filings are a matter of public record and will be part of your credit report (like other reported items it usually drops off after 7 years), you should remember that your credit score will quickly rise once your bankruptcy has been completed and you have eliminated the bulk of your debt.
 Also, it may relieve you to know that the law prohibits discrimination in hiring because of a bankruptcy filing.

 After your bankruptcy is discharged, you will still be able to obtain credit if needed.
 In fact, the longer you wait to apply for credit the higher your credit score will be.

 Yes.
 In some cases, businesses that are ready to close their doors and liquidate their assets can file for Chapter 7.
 On the other hand, when companies want to reorganize their debt while continuing to be in business, their best bet is to file Chapter 11.
 When businesses file Chapter 11, in addition to submitting a repayment plan to the court, they will be required to provide all their creditors with disclosure forms that enable the creditors to evaluate the proposed plan.